-Funding source

-Value requested

-Purpose of award

-Value received

-Total

-Please note that expenditure will be claimed per the University’s expenses and benefits policy.
+Please note that expenditure will be claimed through presentation of evidence for all spending, and according to the University’s expenses and benefits policy, and that it may not be possible to accommodate unusual reimbursement requests.
+If you have any questions about finance processes, please ask about these before applying.

 Expenses & Benefits Policy October 2022 (abdn.ac.uk)

-Please submit application forms by e-mail to specialcollections@abdn.ac.uk by the end of Friday 15th March 2024.
+Please submit application forms by e-mail to collections@abdn.ac.uk by the end of Sunday 16th March 2024.